Monday 2:00 – 6:00

-Patrons will make restitution as determined by the Library Director for damages to material[s].
+Patrons will make restitution as determined by the Library Director for damages to or loss of material[s].
 If the patron loses material[s], said patron will be expected to pay cost of the material[s] as set by the Library Director.
+If patrons account has expired, at the library director’s discretion the patron’s account may be deleted and the fine[s] expunged.
 If the individual is 17 years of age or younger, the parent or guardian is responsible to make restitution.
 If the item is found after restitution has been made, the Board will determine whether partial reimbursement will be assessed.
 If six months have passed since restitution was made and the item is returned, there will be no patron reimbursement.

 In the case of a natural disaster such as a fire or tornado the library will forgive the cost of the lost items.
 In case of theft the library may forgive replacement cost if the report has been filed.

 It is the policy of the Richmond Public Library that children five years of age or younger need to be supervised while in the library.
 The individual supervising the child five years of age or younger should be at least nine years old.
 If a child five years of age or under is unsupervised in the library said child will be sent home.
 If a child shows up more than three times without supervision the parents or guardian of said child will be sent a copy of this policy with a note that child is not allowed back into library without proper supervision.